 The court's Fletchall decisions provide meaningful guidance here.
-As with IP 57, Initiative Petition 5 (2020) would have repealed Article IV, section 6 and established a new redistricting commission to conduct legislative redistricting.
-(IP 5 did not address congressional redistricting or Article IV, section 7).
-And, as with IP 57, IP 5 also disproportionately weighted representation on the committee so membership would not correspond proportionately to population.
+As with IP 58, Initiative Petition 5 (2020) would have repealed Article IV, section 6 and established a new redistricting commission to conduct legislative redistricting.
+And, as with IP 58, IP 5 also disproportionately weighted representation on the commission so membership would not correspond proportionately to population.
 For IP 5, that weighting would have benefitted rural areas of the state to the detriment of the more populous areas of the state.
+For IP 58 that weighting would benefit Republicans to the detriment of Democrats, voters registered with minor political parties and unaffiliated voters.